Should I Refinance My Mortgage?

 Mortgage interest rates are falling.

-When mortgage rates fall, it can be a great time to refinance your home.
+When mortgage interest rates fall, it can be a great time to refinance your home.
 In this situation, there are two ways to reduce your total borrowing costs over time:

 - You can keep your current repayment term and lower your monthly payments.